 Marist MPA Online Courses

 Marist is the first MPA program in New York to obtain approval to offer the entire program through an online delivery method.
 Through the use of technology, students who would otherwise have difficulty completing their MPA due to family obligations, travel needs, and military service can fulfill all the requirements from any location.
 Classes are conducted via e-mail, chat room discussions, online forums, and virtual conferences, allowing students to interact with each other and their professors.
 In many cases, students log on when it is convenient to complete the necessary coursework.
 The program is conducted completely online with no time restrictions on log-ins.

 The MPA program at Marist requires all students to pay tuition per credit hour (the entire program is about 39 credits).
 Students who will be attending full time must consider additional costs, including living expenses, as well as books and supplies, in the cost of attendance.
 This cost varies widely depending on the individual circumstances of each student.
 Students applying for the MPA program at Marist may be eligible for various types of financial aid that may cover part or the entire program.
 Several types of scholarships are available, including Marist scholarships, endowed scholarships and other specialty scholarships.
 Most of these scholarships are merit-based.
 In addition to scholarships, students may apply for federal or private student loans, as well as grants.

 Marist MPA Admissions

 The process of applying for the MPA program at Marist is the same, regardless of where candidates plan to attend classes or if they will attend online.
 To begin the application process, candidates must fill out the online application on the Marist website.
 In addition to submitting the application, candidates must also submit supporting documentation for consideration.
-This documentation includes GRE scores, official transcripts from all graduate and undergraduate work including any degrees, a current resume that details relevant experience, a personal essay discussing career and academic objectives, and an application fee (found at TK).
+This documentation includes GRE scores, official transcripts from all graduate and undergraduate work including any degrees, a current resume that details relevant experience, a personal essay discussing career and academic objectives, and an application fee.